Home

 changed dramatically over the past fifteen years we have been in

-business.
-The illustrated descriptions below will help you identify
+YouTube video below will help you identify the cosmetics

-when they need to look better. |
+to look better.

 While

-we do straighten while you wait, we do not recondition while you
+we do straighten while you wait, we do not recondition while

-We can either store your car while your wheels go out, or we can
+days.
+We can either store your car while your wheels go

-sometimes loan you wheels while your wheels are out so your car
+out, or we can sometimes loan you wheels while your wheels are out

-for local customers.
-If you're unsure about how we can arrange to
+can only provide for local customers.
+If you're unsure about how

-have your wheels restored, please feel free to call us.
-All refinishing
+we can arrange to have your wheels restored, please feel free to

-and balancing tires is an additional charge.
+to us.
+Mounting and balancing of tires is a separate charge.

-Click on any picture below to see a larger view. |
+Click on any picture below to see a larger view.

 Painted wheels are sprayed with an automotive-style paint